leftCoast/LC_Standards/README.md

 This is just kinda' best practice notes that have come about during design and building things.
-What diameter hole does one need to create for a self tapping 2mm screw hole using a makerbot relicator 2?
+What exact diameter hole does one need to create for a self tapping 2mm screw using a makerbot relicator 2?
 What color wire are we using for SPI bus signals?
 That kind of thing.